wechaty/wechaty/README.md

 > Wechaty Docker supports both JavaScript and TypeScript.
 To use TypeScript just write in TypeScript and save with extension name `.ts`.

 Get to know more about Wechaty Docker at [Wiki:Docker](https://github.com/chatie/wechaty/wiki/Docker).
+Note: Be sure you clone the repo first, and then run docker under the clone Wechaty folder in order to read the src folder.

 1. Run JavaScript